 March 2018 – Talk: A Matter of Possibility: Nicolaus Cusanus, Gundissalinus, and Thierry of Chartres on the Material Substrate.
 2018 Congress of the Renaissance Society of America (Panel: Metaphor and Mysticism: Reading Nicholas of Cusa in Seventeenth-Century England, organised by the American Cusanus Society), New Orleans, 22-24 March 2018.

 My paper will analyse Nicholas of Cusa’s discussion of the material substrate and the influence he seems to receive from two quite peculiar twelfth-century sources: Thierry of Chartres and Dominicus Gundissalinus.
 In particular, I will address two main questions on matter.
 On the one hand, the problems arising from the consideration of coming-to-be of the substrate in the doctrinal framework offered by the creative relation between God and Universe.
 On the other hand, I will focus on the conceptual bond linking matter to possibility, and the non-Aristotelian positions on the substrate held by the three authors: positions substantially different, but bound together by a certain degree of continuity in both questions and answers concerning the fundamental physical and metaphysical role played by matter.

-May 2018 – Talk: Roger Bacon on Matter, Between Aristotle and Experience.
-53rd International Congress on Medieval Studies, Session: Structures of Order in Medieval Science I: Experience and Authorities, Kalamazoo (MI), 10-13 May 2018.
+May 2018 – Talk: Expanding Matter: Cosmologies of Light in Artephius and Grosseteste.
+53rd International Congress on Medieval Studies (Session: Structures of Order in Medieval Science I: Experience and Authorities), Kalamazoo (MI), 10-13 May 2018.